Tofiq Musayev: Early career

-Things were going well for Tofiq in Russia, in his debut he defeated Murad Shakhbaev, after which he went to Turkey for one fight, where he performed at the big Orion Fight Arena tournament, but then returned to the WFCA, as he planned to take the belt there.
-The next step for him was the meeting with Zurab Betergaraev, but the application for the status of the applicant was made in the confrontation with Marif Piraev.
+He also maintained a professional presence in his home country as mixed martial arts (MMA) increased in popularity.
+His performance improved as he developed a fighting style characterized by significant striking power.
+In 2016, Musaev made his first trip to China, where he had a couple of performances before being spotted at the WFCA.

-Having sent him to a technical knockout already in the first round, Musaev waited for proposals from the promotion, but they never came.
-Not wanting to wait for the leadership's decision on the fight with the champion, the Azerbaijani responded to the call of another league, very famous in Japan - RIZIN Fighting Federation to sign him for their New Year's Eve event for 2018.
+In his Russia debut match, he defeated Murad Shakhbaev, after which he went to Turkey for one fight, where he performed at Orion Fight Arena tournament, but then returned to the WFCA, as he planned to take the belt there.
+His next meeting was with Zurab Betergaraev, but the application for the status of the applicant was made in the confrontation with Marif Piraev.
+He won via technical knockout in round one.
+In 2018, Musaev signed with Rizin Fighting Federation for their New Year's Eve event.

-RIZIN Fighting Federation
+Rizin Fighting Federation

-Musayev made his RIZIN debut at Rizin 14 against Nobumitsu Osawa as the opening bout of the night.
-He won by TKO in the 2nd round, using ground and pound to finish the bout.
+Musayev made his Rizin debut at Rizin 14 against Nobumitsu Osawa as the opening bout of the night.
+He won by TKO in the 2nd round.

-He was scheduled to face 13-fight UFC veteran and TUF: Live Team Faber contestant Daron Cruickshank at Rizin 16.
+He was scheduled to face Daron Cruickshank at Rizin 16.
 He won by unanimous decision.